Share On

 Torticollis or “Head Tilt”

 Torticollis, or more commonly used, “head tilt”, is actually a sign of another health issue with a resident rather than a disease.
-There are many possible underlying causes, including ear infections to parasites, and more serious possibilities such as strokes, abscesses, brain tumors, and even head trauma.
+A rabbit may have a very mild head tilt or one that is more severe.
+In some cases, the condition will progress until they are tilting so much that they roll over when they try to move.
+There are many possible underlying causes, including ear infections or parasites (for example, E. cuniculi or Baylisascaris), as well as strokes, abscesses, brain tumors, and even head trauma.
 It is important to work with your veterinarian to determine the cause so you can provide the correct treatment.
+Depending on the underlying cause and how quickly treatment is initiated, the rabbit’s head tilt may completely resolve.
+In other cases, the resident may continue to have a head tilt even after the underlying cause is addressed.
+Thankfully, rabbits can often adjust to this “new normal.”

 Back To Top